Salmon is widely known for its health benefits.

 The annual global production of farmed raised salmon has increased from 27,000 to more than 1 million metric tons in the past two decades.

-Whereas wild salmon eats other organisms found in its natural environment, farmed salmon are fed with high-fat processed foods in order to produce larger fish.
+Whereas wild salmon eat other organisms found in their natural environment, farmed salmon are fed with high-fat processed foods in order to produce larger fish.

 Wild salmon is still available, but global stocks have halved in just a few decades

 Persistent organic pollutants sound dangerous because they are.
 POPs have been linked to several diseases, including type 2 diabetes and obesity.
 Evidence suggests obesity might be even more of a risk factor for diabetes when POPs are present in your body.
 And specific types of POPs increase the risk of stroke in women.
 Why does this matter?
 Because PCB (one type of POP) levels are five to 10 times higher in farmed fish than in wild fish.

 Final Fact: Wild salmon wins here, hands down.

 In the wild salmon vs. farmed debate, this is a tricky issue.
 Although both offer omega-3 fatty acids, eating large amounts of either type of fish to get their full benefits could expose you to cancer-causing chemicals.
 These chemicals come from the polluted water these fish swim in.
 The fact is your omega-3 sources should be broad, with fish as only one source out of a few.
 However, one study does conclude: “The benefit-risk ratio for carcinogens and noncarcinogens is significantly greater for wild salmon than for farmed salmon.”